Pathologic droopy eyelid, also called ptosis, may occur thanks to trauma, age, or various medical disorders.

 Glasses which will hold the eyelid up, called a ptosis crutch, are an alternative choice .
 This treatment is usually best when the droopy eyelid is merely temporary.
 Glasses can also be recommended if you aren’t an honest candidate for surgery.

 After ptosis surgery, your eyelids may not appear symmetrical, even though the lids are positioned higher than they were before surgery.
 Very rarely, eyelid movement may be affected as well.

-It is important to choose your surgeon carefully, since poorly done surgery could result in an undesirable appearance or in dry eyes from lifted eyelids not closing completely.
+It is important to Options your surgeon carefully, since poorly done surgery could result in an undesirable appearance or in dry eyes from lifted eyelids not closing completely.

 Duration for Ptosis

-It can take up to three months to fully recover from ptosis surgery.
+It can taken up to three months to fully recover from ptosis surgery.
 The recovery happens in stages.
-Understanding these stages ensures that people are informed about what happens after their doctor completes the procedure.
+Understanding this stages ensures that people are informed about what happens after their doctor completes the Surgery.
 Ptosis is a condition characterized by the eyelid drooping over the eye.